Studebaker: Closure of South Bend plant, 1963

-After insufficient initial sales of the 1964 models and the ousting of president Sherwood Egbert, on December 9, 1963, the company announced the closure of the aging South Bend plant.
+After insufficient initial sales of the 1964 models and the ousting of President Sherwood Egbert on December 9, 1963, the company announced the closure of the aging South Bend plant.
 The last Larks and Hawks were assembled on December 20, and the last Avanti was assembled on December 26.
 To fulfill government contracts, production of military trucks and Zip Vans for the United States Postal Service continued into early 1964.
 The engine foundry remained open until the union contract expired in May 1964.
 The supply of engines produced in the first half of 1964 supported Zip Van assembly until the government contract was fulfilled, and automobile production at the Canadian plant until the end of the 1964 model year.
-The Avanti model name, tooling, and plant space were sold off to Leo Newman and Nate Altman, a longtime South Bend Studebaker-Packard dealership.
+The Avanti model name, tooling, and plant space were sold to Leo Newman and Nate Altman, longtime owners of a South Bend Studebaker-Packard dealership.
 They revived the car in 1965 under the brand name "Avanti II".
 (See main article Avanti (car).)
 They likewise purchased the rights and tooling for Studebaker's trucks, along with the company's vast stock of parts and accessories.
-The plant, alongside Studebaker's General Products Division, was bought by Kaiser Jeep Corporation, who used it to produce military vehicles.
+The plant, along with Studebaker's General Products Division, was acquired by Kaiser Jeep Corporation, which used it to produce military vehicles.
 That unit formed the nucleus for what would later become AM General Corporation, which today is the world's largest producer of tactical wheeled vehicles.
 Nevertheless, as Newman and Altman decided not to progress with any Studebaker truck production, the tooling was then sold off again to Kaiser Jeep in late 1965, which continued producing parts for Studebaker trucks for a few more years.
-Some '1965' model Champ trucks were built in South America using completely knocked-down kits and left-over parts.
+Some '1965' model Champ trucks were built in South America using completely knocked-down kits and leftover parts.
 These models used a different grille from all previous Champ models.

 The closure of the South Bend plant hit the community particularly hard, since Studebaker was the largest employer in St. Joseph County, Indiana.
 Nearly a quarter of the South Bend work force was African-American.